 I started playing Middle-Earth only recently, when an acquaintance traded me 4 starter decks of The Wizards (plus a few extra cards), and I’ve found that this was enough to create a decent solo deck, that allowed me to try out the game.

-As I mentioned, it is best to start with Hero (i.e. Wizard) decks, and therefore limit yourself initially to The Wizards, The Dragons, and Dark Minions.
+As I mentioned, it is best to start with Hero (i.e. Wizard) decks, and therefore limit yourself initially to The Wizards and The Dragons.
 These sets will give you plenty of cards to create any number of decks and types of decks.
-It is not difficult to find sets of all common and uncommon cards (as well as fixed cards for The Wizards) for sale online for a reasonable price (Dark Minions is much harder to find, unfortunately!), and getting those will give you a very good collection of cards to work with.
-Rare cards are often powerful, but you can create plenty of challenging decks with mostly uncommon and common cards.
+It is not difficult to find sets of all common and uncommon cards (as well as fixed cards for The Wizards) for sale online for a reasonable price, and getting those will give you a very good collection of cards to work with.
+Rare cards are more difficult to find, but not always the most powerful, just cards that are more difficult to bring into play.
+You can create plenty of challenging decks with mostly uncommon and common cards.

-Only after you have mastered the game play of The Wizards and its expansions should you move to the other sets—The Lidless Eye (and its expansion Against the Shadow), in which you play a Ringwraith, The White Hand, in which you play a Fallen Wizard, or The Balrog, in which you play a Balrog.
-The White Hand is still not that difficult to obtain, and provides a good choice to expand beyond the standard Hero play, since you’ll be able to use most of the cards from The Wizards, The Dragons, and Dark Minions when playing with a Fallen Wizard, and you won’t need to add all that many cards from The White Hand to do so.
+Only after you have mastered the game play of The Wizards and its expansions should you move to the remaining sets—The Lidless Eye, in which you play a Ringwraith, The White Hand, in which you play a Fallen Wizard, or The Balrog, in which you play a Balrog.
+The White Hand is still not that difficult to obtain, and provides a good choice to expand beyond the standard Hero play, since you’ll be able to use most of the cards from The Wizards and The Dragons when playing with a Fallen Wizard, and you won’t need to add all that many cards from The White Hand to do so.

 What is the best way to learn the rules?